rosalindfranklininstitute/napari-quoll/README.md

     conda -n create <env_name> python=3.7
     conda activate <env_name>
     pip install napari-quoll

+    (if napari isn't installed yet)
+    pip install napari[all]

+    (and because of some dependency issues, though this will be fixed in the future) pip install imageio-ffmpeg

 To install latest development version :

     pip install git+https://github.com/rosalindfranklininstitute/napari-quoll.git

+    followed by pip installing napari[all], imageio-ffmpeg if not already present.

 <b>Note:</b> Due to [miplib]() dependencies, this plugin only works on Python 3.7 environments.